carmengiaccotto/ing-sw-2024-FranchettiRosada-Gherman-Giaccotto-Maestrello/README.md

 ## How to run

-In the [deliverables/final/jar](deliverables/final/jar) folder there are the two executable jar files already compiled.
+In the [deliverables/final/jar](deliverables/final/jar) folder there are four executable jar files already compiled.
 The application requires an installation of Java 21 or newer.

+Because of limitations caused by how JavaFX loads its native libraries, the jar can only support one architecture per Operating System.
+As such, we have chosen to export the jar with support for the two main OSes we personally use.

+**Running on Windows**

 - In order to run the server, execute this command:
     ```bash